LittleBigRefresh/Docs/patching/psp.md

 Connect your console to your computer over USB, or plug your Memory Stick into a card reader.

+If you connected your PSP directly to your computer over USB, you should select USB Mode on the XMB.

 Mount the drive and open it in your file explorer.

 ## Step 3: Setup Refresher